Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Summary

 A key ingredient of the entropy method is {\em tensorization}, or the use of a certain subadditivity property of the divergence in order to break the original multidimensional problem up into simpler one-dimensional problems.
 Tensorization is used in conjunction with various inequalities relating the relative entropy to suitable energy-type functionals defined on the space of functions for which one wishes to establish concentration.
 These inequalities fall into two broad classes: functional inequalities (typified by the logarithmic Sobolev inequalities) and transportation-cost inequalities (such as Pinsker's inequality).
 We have examined the many deep and remarkable information-theoretic ideas that bridge these two classes of inequalities, and also showed some examples of their applications to problems in coding and information theory.

 At this stage, the relationship between information theory and the study of measure concentration is heavily skewed towards the use of the former as a tool for the latter.
-By contrast, the range of applications of measure concentration ideas to problems in information theory has been somewhat limited.
+Moreover, applications of concentration of measure inequalities to problems in information theory, coding and communications have been exemplified in Chapters~2 and~3.
 We hope that the present monograph may offer some inspiration for information and coding theorists to deepen the ties between their discipline and the fascinating realm of high-dimensional probability and concentration of measure.

 \begin{subappendices}